There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 Leaving The Scene Of An Accident: Here’s What To Do

 If you are involved in a collision, you have a legal duty to stop your vehicle, ensure the safety of others and to report any damage.
-This could also mean calling for medical assistance if necessary and waiting for the police to arrive if required.
-You will also need to exchange contact details and insurance details with the other driver.
+This could also mean calling for medical assistance if necessary, and waiting for the police to arrive if required.
+You will also need to exchange contact details and insurance details (if you find they have no insurance you may find our article on defences to driving with no insurance helpful) with the other driver.
 Failing to do these things and leaving the scene of an accident could have legal consequences that you need to be aware of.

 On this page, we will explain your legal responsibilities following an accident, as well as the process that you should follow if you become involved in a road traffic accident.